Frederick Martin (cricketer)

 Frederick Martin (12 October 1861 – 13 December 1921), also known as Fred Martin and Nutty Martin, was an English professional cricketer who bowled left-arm medium-pace spin.
 Martin played first-class cricket between 1885 and 1892, primarily for Kent County Cricket Club, and appeared twice in Test matches for the England cricket team.
 He was considered one of the best left-arm spin bowlers in the country between 1889 and 1891.

-Martin was named as one of the Wisden Cricketers of the Year in the 1892 edition of Wisden Cricketers' Almanack.
+Martin was named as one of the Wisden Cricketers of the Year in the 1892 edition of the Wisden Cricketers' Almanack.
 He took six wickets in both innings of his Test debut in 1890, the first time any player had taken two five wicket hauls in his debut Test match.
 His 12 wickets for 102 runs in the match were the best match figures for a debutant in Test cricket at the time and remained so until 1972.
 They remain the best match figures for an England player on debut.

 He took 100 first-class wickets in a season six times and took four wickets in four balls playing for MCC in 1895.

 Early life

 Martin was born at Dartford in Kent in 1861 to William and Ann Martin.
 His father and grandfathers worked in the ironworking industry.
 He was one of eight children and as a boy played cricket on Dartford Brent, an area of common land close to the town, and went on to play club cricket in the local area.

-By 1882 Martin's ability started to be noticed and a relative, Arthur Blackman, recommended him to Herbert Knatchbull-Hugessen, a member of the Kent County Cricket Club committee.
+By 1882, Martin's ability started to be noticed and a relative, Arthur Blackman, recommended him to Herbert Knatchbull-Hugessen, a member of the Kent County Cricket Club committee.
 He played in three trial matches for Kent Colts in May 1882 but did not progress to the county side until he joined St Lawrence Cricket Club at Canterbury in 1884.
 The pace of Martin's bowling varied in his early years, from fast to slow before he settled on a medium pace delivery by the time he joined Kent.